NEW MEXICO CHAPTER OF THE

 Section 4.
 Vacancies.
 In the event of a vacancy, the President shall fill in the office or directorship by appointment for the remainder of the term or office, subject to ratification of a majority vote of the entire Board of Directors.

-Section 6.
-The Chief Executive Officer/President.
+Section 7.
+The President.
 The President shall be the chief executive officer of the Chapter, performing all duties expected by the office and required by the Articles of Incorporation (if any), Constitution, and Bylaws, or if not specified, those approved by the Board of Directors.
 The President shall be a member ex-officio of all committees, boards, and task forces.
 All standing committees report to the President.

-Section 7.
+Section 8.
 The President-Elect.
 The President-Elect shall automatically succeed to the Presidency at the end of the year following his/her election to the office of President-Elect.
 He or she shall grant aid to the President in the carrying out of presidential duties and responsibilities in a mutually satisfactory coordinated effort designed to provide a continuity of Chapter administration.
 The President-Elect shall act in the absence of the President or in case of his or her disability, and in these cases, shall have all the rights, responsibilities, authorities, and duties of the President, notifying the President immediately upon his or her return of actions so taken.
 This position will perform any additional tasks assigned to it by the President.
-The President-Elect is co-chairman of the Planning and Membership Committees.

-Section 9.
-The Chief Financial Officer/Treasurer.
-The CFO/Treasurer shall receive applications concerning membership, record dues and keep records of the dues, status of each member, see that all disbursements are properly approved, and perform other duties usual to the office of an organization.
-The CFO/Treasurer is under advisory supervision of the President and the Board.
-The CFO/Treasurer shall also deposit all monies received in banks approved by the Board, prepare an annual budget, make investments as authorized by the Board, supervise disbursements and payments, and serve as financial counsel to the Board.
+Section 10.
+The Treasurer.
+The Treasurer shall receive applications concerning membership, record dues and keep records of the dues, status of each member, see that all disbursements are properly approved, and perform other duties usual to the office of an organization.
+The Treasurer is under advisory supervision of the President and the Board.
+The Treasurer shall also deposit all monies received in banks approved by the Board, prepare an annual budget, make investments as authorized by the Board, supervise disbursements and payments, and serve as financial counsel to the Board.
 The Treasurer shall keep proper accounting records.
-The CFO/Treasurer shall prepare reports of the financial condition of the Chapter whenever required by the Board or the President.
+The Treasurer shall prepare reports of the financial condition of the Chapter whenever required by the Board or the President.
 At least once annually a financial report shall be submitted to the membership and to the national office of the American Marketing Association.
 All records shall be transmitted to the successor.

 Subject to this Constitution, the basic rules for the management and government of this Chapter shall be set forth in the Bylaws.
 The Bylaws are an integral part of this document.